Friday's Scottish Gossip

 St Johnstone head of football operations Gus MacPherson believes Rangers' recent criticisms of the McDiarmid Park pitch was "very, very unprofessional".
 (Record)

+MacPherson reveals St Jonhstone's pitch will get attention during the summer.
+(Courier - subscription required)

-MacPherson says the backlash to Saints' decision to give three of their four to Rangers supporters for the recent Scottish Cup tie was an "an eye opener".
+Meanwhile, MacPherson says the backlash to Saints' decision to give three of their four to Rangers supporters for the recent Scottish Cup tie was an "an eye opener".
 (Herald - subscription required)

 Aberdeen defender Anthony Stewart, who joined MK Dons on loan in January, has been injured in training and could be out for the rest of the season.
 (Sun)